tihilv/Omtt/docs/readme.md

 ## Reference Guide
 ### Hello World

-By default, any text is valid Omtt template and it's simply copied from input to the output without any change:
+By default, any text is a valid Omtt template and it's simply copied from input to the output without any change:

 ```c#
 var generator = TemplateTransformer.Create("Hello, World!");